doles22/danoles.info/README.md

 # Two Plus More
-Ever wondered what an average family looks like when they start to try, well Two Plus More is about to show you what that looks like.
+Ever wondered what an average happy family looks like, well Two Plus More is can show you what that looks like.